Open Competition RFA

 - Addiction and Resultant Emerging Epidemics (hepatitis C)

 - Cardiovascular Disease

 The LOI should follow the template and can be found here.

 LOIs are required and must be submitted via email as a single PDF document on or before the deadline.
-Applications should be emailed to Meghan Reeves via email email@example.com The LOIs will be used to facilitate planning for the proper reviewers needed for the evaluation of the full proposals.
+Applications should be sent to Camille Charlier via email at email@example.com.
+The LOIs will be used to facilitate planning for the proper reviewers needed for the evaluation of the full proposals.
 In addition, the LOIs will be used to provide feedback to further strengthen the full proposal application.
 Some investigators will be asked to meet with Pilot Projects Program Senior Scientific Advisors to review their LOI and provide specific feedback regarding their submitted protocol.

 Compliance Requirements for a Full Proposal

 PIs submitting a full proposal in response to this RFA must include CITI certification for investigators conducting research or collecting outcomes with human subjects as well as documentation of IRB protocol submission and/or IACUC protocol submission.
 Documentation for these requirements should be included in the Appendix of the application.
 IRB and IACUC approval are not required prior to application submission deadline but must be completed within 30 days of notice of grant award.